 INSPIRE & FACILITATE ADOPTION

-We inspire and facilitate adoption through real-life stories told by people who have adopted a senior dog, citing the many benefits and joys of doing so.
+We inspire and facilitate adoption through real-life stories by and about people who have adopted a senior dog, citing the many benefits and joys of doing so.
 Our listings of senior dog rescue groups and shelters, organized geographically and by breed, along with links to their websites, help prospective adopters to find a senior dog in their area.
 We also cite apps and other resources that aid in the search.

 For healthcare information, we cite the most up-to-date and best practices.
 We recommend being in a partnership with a skilled, caring, competent veterinarian for twice-a-year wellness visits, noting the fact that the earlier a condition or ailment is detected and treated, the better the outcome.

 Guardians of senior dogs are consumers -- of veterinary services, food, medication, equipment, toys, etc. We provide information that enables a consumer to be proactive in evaluating a veterinarian, for example, or investigating the side effects of drugs, or deciding on a nutrition program for a senior dog.